brooklynrail/brooklynrail-platform/content/events/2020/12/to-jonas-with-love-a-conversation-with-chuck-smith-benn-northover-and-friends.md

         text: "Forrest Bess: Key to the Riddle (1999)"
       - text: Chuck Smith on Youtube
         url: https://www.youtube.com/user/chucksmithNYC
-  - person: lee-ranaldo
-    event_bio: Lee Ranaldo, musician, visual artist, and writer, co-founded Sonic Youth in 1981, and has been active on the New York and International music and art scenes for the past 40+ years as composer, performer and producer;
-      also exhibiting visual art and publishing several books of journals, poetry and writings on music.
-His newest LP Names of North End Women was released in February 2020 on Mute Records.
 date: 2020-12-08 13:00:00 -0500
 end_date: 2020-12-08 14:30:00 -0500
 series: 190